outcome-sim/book/src/content/introduction.md

 Currently there are not that many projects aiming at making distributed simulations for games and science easier and more accessible.

-One commercial project that exists in this space, which is actually using a similar underlying design approach, is [*SpatialOS*](https://documentation.improbable.io/spatialos-overview/docs).
-That said, they are still very much a *black box* company with no interest in sharing their technology with the community.
+Two commercial projects I'm aware of that exist in this space are [SpatialOS](https://documentation.improbable.io/spatialos-overview/docs) and [Aether Engine](https://hadean.com/spatial-simulation/).
+Both of them focus primarily on *spatial* simulations, meaning simulating entities existing in 2D or 3D space, with things like load distribution being based on position of entities in the world.

+`outcome` is meant to be flexible, meaning it will support spatial simulation but also be able to handle non-spatial contexts just as well.

 ## How useful is it right now?

-Right now the project consists of a proposed system for how collaborative simulation-modeling could happen, as well as experimental software implementing things that are necessary for this to happen.

-If you're ready to build from source (Rust programming language) you can already run some of the software.
+Right now a collection of experimental software is available, with some of the planned functionality already implemented.

+Try running some of the [example scenarios](https://github.com/outcome-sim/outcome/tree/master/examples/simulation/) and follow the [getting started](getting-started/getting-started.html) guide to see what sort of features are available so far.

-See [project overview](project-overview.md) for more information about the , and [the project status page](https://theoutcomeproject.com/status/) to learn more about what's being actively worked on right now.
+See [project overview](project-overview.md) and [the status page](https://theoutcomeproject.com/status/) to learn more about different *pieces of the puzzle* that are being worked on and updates on the latest progress.

 ## Can I make a multiplayer game with this?

 Yes.
 Once the software gets mature enough and provides a stable API you will be able to create all sorts of interactive experiences with it.

-The main *selling point* in terms of using `outcome` to create multiplayer experiences, is the possibility for creating very large game worlds with hundreds, even thousands, of concurrently connected players.
+The main *selling point* of `outcome`, in terms of using it for creating multiplayer experiences, is the possibility for creating very large game worlds with hundreds, even thousands, of concurrently connected players.

 ## Can I do science with this?

 Sure.
 This project may become quite useful for studying complex emergent systems.
 As it grows it will probably become more and more useful for researchers.
 It's still not there yet though.

+You're more than welcome to chime in and help drive the project in a more science-friendly direction!

 ## What does "reusing other people's models" mean?